Footballcoin (XFC) Reaches Market Cap of $3.97 Million

-Footballcoin (CURRENCY:XFC) traded flat against the U.S. dollar during the 24 hour period ending at 16:00 PM ET on March 10th.
+Footballcoin (XFC) traded flat against the US dollar during the one day period ending at 0:00 AM E.T. on March 16th.
+Over the last seven days, Footballcoin has traded flat against the US dollar.
 Footballcoin has a market capitalization of $3.97 million and approximately $453,793.00 worth of Footballcoin was traded on exchanges in the last day.
-Over the last seven days, Footballcoin has traded flat against the U.S. dollar.
-One Footballcoin coin can now be bought for about $0.0106 or 0.00000021 BTC on popular cryptocurrency exchanges.
+One Footballcoin coin can currently be purchased for about $0.0106 or 0.00000021 BTC on popular exchanges.

 - PENG (PENG) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.